 In short, no they’re not.
 Drivers of emergency services vehicles must follow the same rules of the road as you do.
-If they are involved in an accident, they could still be found liable even if driving to an emergency situation.
-The same also applies for coastguards and lifeboat crews.
+If they are involved in an accident, they could still be found liable even if driving in an emergency situation.
+The same also applies to coastguards and lifeboat crews.

 When emergency vehicles are being driven without sirens or flashing lights, the driver must stop at red lights and drive within the speed limits.
 In emergencies, they can essentially break those rules but only in a way that doesn’t put other road users in danger.

-If a driver of an emergency services vehicle causes an accident through careless, reckless, or dangerous driving, any injured parties could claim compensation for their injuries.
+If a driver of an emergency services vehicle causes an accident through dangerous, reckless, or careless driving, any injured parties could claim compensation for their injuries.